lachrist/aran/README.md

   });
   new p();
   ```
-  This issue could be solved by not transforming arrows to functions but we feel that having one single application process is worth this Heisenbug.
+  This issue could be solved by not transforming arrows to functions.

 ## Acknowledgments